St Kilda Sea Baths, an iconic Melbourne swimming spot

 Why waste time?
 Head straight to Melbourne’s best hotel swimming pool.
 This 25 metre indoor pool has fab views over the Yarra to the city centre.
 There are luxurious lounging facilities all around and an excellent gym too.
 My two nights spend at the Crowne Towers for work a few years ago were much improved by several swims in this delightful pool.

 The Langham Melbourne

 The Langham revels in 5 star luxury, with a price tag to match.
-It is a fab place to stay though, my one night there was very enjoyable a few years ago.
-I had done a the City To Sea walk and hugely enjoyed a relaxing swim in the pool and bubble inthe spa afterwards.
+It is a fantastic place to stay though, my one night there a few years ago was very enjoyable.
+I had done the City To Sea walk and hugely enjoyed a relaxing swim in the pool and a bubble in the spa afterwards.

-The hotel pool is only 15 metres long, but it makes up for its lack of length in its exuberant views over the Melbourne city skyline.
+The hotel pool is only 15 metres long, but it makes up for its lack of length in exuberant views of the Melbourne city skyline.
 The Langham is situated at Southbank within easy walking distance to all the central Melbourne attractions.

 Address: 1 Southgate, Southbank, Melbourne

 Winning prizes as Melbourne’s best boutique hotel, this city centre icon has a terrific rooftop deck with a glass bottomed pool that juts out over Flinders Lane.
 The pool is only 15 metres in length, so not great for laps but a lovely place to sit with drinks and to soak up the atmosphere.

 Gorgeous Melbourne Beaches